Tuesday gets its name from the ritual of shriving, when the faithful

 Day with a traditional recipe that looks to all the world more like a French crepe rather than the 'mile-high' stack so popular on National Pancake Day in America:

-In France, (as well as here in the US - or more famously - in New Orleans) Shrove Tuesday is better known as Fat Tuesday which kicks off the annual Mardi Gras festival with wild celebrations just before the austere Lenten season.
+In France, (as well as more famously in the US - in New Orleans) Shrove Tuesday is better known as Fat Tuesday which kicks off the annual Mardi Gras festival with wild celebrations just before the austere Lenten season.

 In Sweden, Fat Tuesday translates to Fettisdagen, and in Lithuania it's Uzgavens.